raspberrypilearning/comic-character/en/step_2.md

 --- /task ---

-Notice that the class selectors to style the slider have already been provided.
+Notice that the code provided contains class attributes.

+These selectors have already been created in your `styles.css` file to style the slider.

 To navigate through the slides, add nav buttons inside the `hero-container` section.